Gordon Ramsay Oatmeal Cookies Recipe

 Directions

-• Fold in Oats and Mix-ins: Using a sturdy spatula or wooden spoon, fold in the rolled oats and your choice of raisins, chocolate chips, or nuts.
-Ensure they are evenly dispersed throughout the stiff dough.
+• Fold in oats and mix-ins: Stir through the rolled oats and your choice of raisins, chocolate chips, or walnuts with a spatula.

-• Chill the Dough: Cover the bowl with cling film and refrigerate for at least 30 minutes.
-This step solidifies the butter, preventing the cookies from spreading too thin in the oven.
+• Chill the dough: Cover with cling film (plastic wrap) and refrigerate for at least 30 minutes.

 Sophie Lane